 Cover Face: Face covering should be worn in communal areas and when moving between lessons within the school building (unless you are exempt).

-Make Space: Stay at least 2 metres apart – or 1 metre with a face covering or other precautions.
+Make Space: Stay at least 2 metres apart.
 Adhere to the school’s one way system.

 All rooms are equipped with sanitizing products.
 Equipment should not be shared.
 If you feel unwell with coronavirus symptoms, immediately inform reception who will contact SLT; remove yourself from any public area.
 Do not return to collect belongings (these will be collected for you).
 You will be sent home.